jestjs/jest/docs/Configuration.md

 ["json", ["lcov", {"projectRoot": "../../"}]]
 ```

-For the additional information about the options object shape you can refer to CoverageReporterWithOptions type in the [type definitions](https://github.com/facebook/jest/tree/master/packages/jest-types/src/Config.ts)
+For the additional information about the options object shape you can refer to `CoverageReporterWithOptions` type in the [type definitions](https://github.com/facebook/jest/tree/master/packages/jest-types/src/Config.ts).

 ### `coverageThreshold` [object]